abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Group/monoid products
 ---

-We already saw a lot of groups that are abelian and cyclic.
-However, we said that there are abelian groups that are $not$ cyclic, so let's examine what those look like.
-Or rather, instead of looking into individual examples, I will give you a general way in which you can produce abelian non-cyclic groups from cyclic ones - group product.
+We already saw a lot of abelian groups that are also cyclic, but we didn't see any abelian groups that are not cyclic.
+So let's examine what those look like.
+This time, instead of looking into individual examples, we will present a general way for producing abelian non-cyclic groups from cyclic ones - it is by uniting them by using *group product*.

-Given any two groups, we can combine them to create a third group, called their *product group*.
-The product group is comprised of all possible pairs of elements from the two groups and of the sum of all their actions.
-Products group are always non-cyclic, because even if the two groups that comprise the product it are cyclic, and have just 1 action each, their product would have 2 actions.
+Given any two groups, we can combine them to create a third group, comprised of all possible pairs of elements from the two groups and of the sum of all their actions.

 Let's see how the product looks like take the following two groups (which, having just two elements and one operation, are both isomorphic to $Z2$).
 To make it easier to imagine them, we can think of the first one as based on the vertical reflection of a figure and the second, just the horizontal reflection.

 ![Two trivial groups](groups_product.svg)

-We get set of elements of the new group by making *the Cartesian product* of the set of the elements of the first group and the set of the element of the second one.
+We get set of elements of the new group by taking *the Cartesian product* of the set of the elements of the first group and the set of the element of the second one.

 ![Two trivial groups](groups_product_four.svg)

-The *actions* of the product group are comprised of the actions of the first group, combined with the actions of the second one, where each action is applied only on the element that is a member of its corresponding group, leaving the other element unchanged.
+And the *actions* of a product group are comprised of the actions of the first group, combined with the actions of the second one, where each action is applied only on the element that is a member of its corresponding group, leaving the other element unchanged.

 ![Klein four](klein_four_as_product.svg)

-The result of our particular operation is called the $Klein-four group$ and is the simplest *abelian non-cyclic* group.
+The product of the two groups we presented is called the *Klein four-group* and it is the simplest *abelian non-cyclic* group.

 Another way to present the Klein-four group is the *group of symmetries of a non-square rectangle*.

 ![Klein four](klein_four.svg)

-**Task:** Prove that the two representations are isomorphic.
+**Task:** Show that the two representations are isomorphic.

-Like all product groups, the Klein-four group is *non-cyclic* because there are not one, but two main actions - vertical and horizontal spin.
-It is *abelian*, because the ordering of the actions still does not matter for the end results - this is because the actions do not interfere with one another.
+Like all product groups, the Klein-four group is *non-cyclic* (because there are not one, but two generators) - vertical and horizontal spin.
+It is, however, still *abelian*, because the ordering of the actions still does not matter for the end results.
+Actually, the Klein-four group is the *smallest non-cyclic group*.

+In fact all products groups (except the ones that feature the trivial group) are always *non-cyclic*, because even if the two groups that comprise the product it are cyclic, and have just 1 generator each, their product would have 2 generators.
+And  product groups are they are still abelian, provided that the groups which they unite are abelian - we can see that this is true, by noticing that, although the generators are more than one, each of them acts only on it's own part of the group, so they don't interfere with each other in any way.

 Fundamental theorem of Finite Abelian groups
 ---

-We already saw one way to create non-cyclic abelian groups - by creating a product of two or more cyclic groups (all product groups (except the ones that feature the trivial group) would necessarily be non-cyclic, and they would also be abelian.)
-The fundamental theory of finite abelian groups is a result that tells us that this is the only way to produce non-cyclic abelian groups.
+Products provide one way to to create non-cyclic abelian groups - by creating a product of two or more cyclic groups.
+The fundamental theory of finite abelian groups is a result that tells us that *this is the only way* to produce non-cyclic abelian groups i.e.

 > All abelian groups are either cyclic or products of cyclic groups.